LishuZ/LishuZ.github.io/_pages/about.md

-I am fascinated by the interaction of capital markets and political responses to the global public good problem of climate change.
+I am fascinated by the interaction of capital markets and the global public good problem of climate change.
 In my dissertation, I delve into the responses of financial markets to climate change, with a particular focus on the international provision of brown financing.
 In three chapters, I investigate three forms of capital flows that go beyond country borders: share equity investment, direct investment of M&A, and bank lending.
 I reveal the extent of the international transfer of climate risks behind these capital flows.

 [CV](https://www.dropbox.com/scl/fi/qijnx8gppf8potsj0bdlx/cv.pdf?rlkey=424j0xubetuhuwn012fmc4hv2&st=wbc0d7eu&dl=0)